-Emmanuelle came to her first Bikram class in Dunedin in 2012, describing it afterwards as agony and ecstasy and likening it to a snake shedding its old skin and emerging shiny and new.
+Emmanuelle came to her first Original Hot class in Dunedin in 2012, describing it afterwards as agony and ecstasy and likening it to a snake shedding its old skin and emerging shiny and new!
 She continued to practise throughout her third pregnancy, yoga providing her with much needed relief from pelvic joint pain and sciatica.

-Emmanuelle became a Yin teacher in October 2017 and is especially interested in the ways in which emotional pain and trauma can be stored in the body and released through asana.
+Emmanuelle became a Yin teacher in 2017 and has also studied Trauma Informed Yoga.
+She is especially interested in the way emotional pain and trauma can be stored in the body and released through asana.